fugue/credstash/README.md

 If you are using Key Policies or Grants, then the `kms:GenerateDataKey` is not required in the policy for the IAM user/group/role.
 Replace `AWSACCOUNTID` with the account ID for your table, and replace the KEY-GUID with the identifier for your KMS key (which you can find in the KMS console).

 ### Secret Reader
-In order to `get` or read a secret from credstash (including `getall`), and you are not using KMS Key Grants or Key Policies, you must have at least these permissions:
+You can read secrets from credstash with the get or getall actions by either using KMS Key Grants, KMS Key Policies, or IAM Policies.
+If you are using IAM Policies, the following IAM permissions are the minimum required to be able to put or read secrets:
 ```
 {
   "Version": "2012-10-17",